kenu21/jv-online-shop/README.md

 Use file interntetshop.src.main.java.resources.init_db.sql for create all needed tables.

-In interntetshop.src.main.java.mate.academy.internetshop.Factory class you have to change user and password for you DB.
+In interntetshop.src.main.java.Factory class you have to change user and password for you DB.

 In interntetshop.src.main.java.resources.hibernate.cfg.xml you have to change user and password for you DB too.